This post may contain affiliate links. Please read my disclosure.

 Turn off the heat and let the mixture sit for 5-10 minutes, strain and serve alone or with this seafood butter sauce.

-**To be authentic, strain and and pour it on paper lined picnic tables.
+**To be authentic, strain and and pour it on paper lined picnic tables in the backyard (or indoors if you can clean up easily) to make a crawfish boil table.

 Expert tips